ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 * Including code comments in documentation output for many programming languages
 * Tools for documenting HTTP APIs
 * Extensions with the Python language
-* A vast array of third party extensions to do useful things
+* A vast array of third party extensions providing powerful new roles and directives

 This article isn't large enough to cover all of the power packed into this tool.
 But I hope to show enough to pique reader interest so that you can try these tools out and research their capacity for yourself.